zhanksun/zhanksun.github.io/_pages/ideas.md

     2. The impact on patient outcome (LOS, revisit, LWBS)
     3. An aggregated outcome of all lower-level mechanisms: slips
 3. Low acuity patients delay high acuity patients [\[PDF\]](https://ssrn.com/abstract=3095039)
-4. Waiting time prediction with patient prioritization (Target: perhanps **MSOM**)
-5. FT routing modeling paper: proof of results; try different patient classifications and compare their performances (by admit, LOS, chance of FT) (Target: with the redundancy modeling, we can try **Operations Research**)
-    * **Perhaps we can consider a shadow patient**, with a focus on CTAS3, or patients in the middle.
-Refer to two papers in Notability.
-This could be a nice queueing analysis.

 ## Next step
 2. ED specialist: stochastic clearing system [\[PDF\]](/files/He-StochasticClearingSystem.pdf)